MAKEUP PRODUCTS (NON-PERMANENT)

 58252

-Though the majority of chemicals in beauty products present very little or zero risk, several have been linked with severe medical problems, including developmental delays and cancer.
-Chemicals in cosmetics enter your body through inhalation, ingestion, and the skin, and pose similar dangers as food chemicals, per this site.
+While many chemicals in beauty products present little or zero danger, dozens have been associated to considerable medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics get into your body through ingestion, inhalation, and internal use, and pose similar problems as food chemicals, per this site.

-Chemicals and contaminants linked to cancer are found in water, food, and many other commonly used products.
-Still, no area of consumer products is susceptible to less government oversight than cosmetics, including Mineral Blush.
-Although most of the chemicals and contaminants in cosmetics most likely present minimal risk, exposure to some is linked to worrying health problems, including cancer.
+Contaminants and chemicals linked to cancer are found in food and various other common items.
+Still, no type of consumer items is accountable to less government oversight than cosmetics and other personal care products, including Mineral Blush.
+Though many of the contaminants and chemicals in cosmetics and personal care products probably present very little risk, your exposure to a few is linked to significant health disorders, such as cancer.